Ban on smoking in the workplace

-The purpose of this ban is to offer protection to employees and the public who are exposed to the harmful and toxic effects of tobacco smoke in the workplace.
-Smoking has been identified as a major cause of heart disease and a significant contributor to lung cancer.
+Smoking is forbidden in enclosed places of work under the Public Health (Tobacco) Acts 2002-2015.
+The purpose of the ban is to protect employees and the public from exposure to the harmful and toxic effects of tobacco smoke in the workplace.

 While the ban means that smoking is forbidden in many places, there are a few exceptions:

 The smoking ban also applies to common areas within buildings.
 This means, for example, that corridors, lobby areas and reception areas of buildings such as apartment blocks and hotels are also covered.

-Any person found guilty of breaching the ban on smoking in the workplace may be subject to a fine of up to €3,000.
+If you are found guilty of breaching the ban on smoking in the workplace may be subject to a Class B fine.
 The owner, manager or person in charge of the workplace is legally responsible for ensuring that the ban on smoking in the workplace is complied with.

 Contact your local Environmental Health Officer.